adamjamesreid/gurdon-bioinformatics/docs/scrnaseq_workshop.md

 ### Pre-requisites
 - Some knowledge of the R programming language - [try this tutorial](https://www.w3schools.com/r/r_intro.asp)
-- If you do not have your own data, it would be useful to identify some public data of interest
+- Most of the course involves a preprepared dataset, but towards the end we aim to work with your own data.
+If you do not have your own data, it would be useful to identify some public data of interest

 ## Contents